West End Images …

 Long Branch Losses — West End Family Pharmacy on Brighton Avenue closed forever in December 2022, a month shy of 60 years in business.
 Harold Blumenkrantz (a US Army veteran and 1961 Rutgers College of Pharmacy honor graduate) opened the drugstore in January 1963.
 That year was rough for several landmark city businesses.
 Among those to close their doors (I’m sure I’ve missed some) in the 12 months were: Tuzzio’s (57 years), Seashore Day Camp (95 years), Ink Well (57 years), West End Family Pharmacy (59 years), Brighton Bar (105 years) and Ron’s West End Pub (40 years).
 Going soon: Monmouth Medical Center (135 years).
 If you’re counting, that’s 500+ years of city commerce — gone.
 Anyone care?

 Big Bet — West End Casino, 1910.
 “Last of the great gaming clubs built in Long Branch,” was at the corner of Ocean Avenue and West End Court; it cost $250,000 to build.
-Gambling flourished openly in Long Branch, according to city historian James Durnell, from 1893 to 1903 when “private clubs” became betting parlors.
+It was the Golden Age of gaming, according to city historian James Durnell, when gambling flourished openly in Long Branch from 1893 to 1903.
+After that “private clubs” became betting parlors.

 San Alfonso Retreat House on Ocean Avenue in West End, 1950s.
 The property, once owned by Diamond Jim Brady, opened in 1925